JoshCheek/8-LoLambda/lecture/052_how_it_works.md

 Alright, the lambda calculus has four things in it:

-1. **functions** these take inputs and return an output (they call this a "lambda abstractions")
+1. **functions** take inputs and return an output
-2. **variables** names a function can use to reference its arguments
+2. **variables** are names a function can use to reference its arguments.
-3. **function calls** so that you can run the function! (called an "application")
+3. **function calls** give the arguments values and then run the expression in the body.
-4. **parentheses** for grouping (eg the same way you would use parens to change the order of operations in a math equation)
+4. **parentheses** let us group things together, the same way we might use them in mathematics.

+It's worth memorizing these things to help you remember that if it's not in this list, then it does not exist.
+The value of that realization is that it significantly limits your search space as you try to find solutions to the challenges ahead.